Ida Lupino: Citizenship

-Politics and religion
+Politics

-She became an American citizen in June 1948 and was a staunch Democrat who supported the presidency of John F. Kennedy.
-She was a Catholic.
+She supported the presidency of John F. Kennedy.

 Marriages

 Lupino was married and divorced three times.
 She married actor Louis Hayward in November 1938.
 They separated in May 1944 and divorced in May 1945.

 Her second marriage was to producer Collier Young on 5 August 1948.
 They divorced in 1951.
 When Lupino filed for divorce in September that year, she was already pregnant from an affair with future husband Howard Duff.
 The child was born seven months after she filed for divorce from Young.

 Lupino's third and final marriage was to actor Howard Duff, whom she wed on 21 October 1951.
 Six months later, they had a daughter, Bridget, on 23 April 1952.
-They divorced in 1983.
+They separated in 1966 and divorced in 1983.

 She petitioned a California court in 1984 to appoint her business manager, Mary Ann Anderson, as her conservator due to poor business dealings from her prior business management company and her long separation from Howard Duff.